Uroš Duvnjak

-Uroš Duvnjak (born November 19, 1986) is a Serbian professional basketball player for Kolubara of the Basketball League of Serbia.
+Uroš Duvnjak (born November 19, 1986) is a former Serbian professional basketball player.
 He is a 1.90 m tall combo guard.

 Professional career

 In his pro career, Duvnjak has played with the following clubs: Partizan, Sloga Kraljevo, Atlas Belgrade, Vojvodina Srbijagas, FMP Železnik, Radnički KG 06, PBG Poznań Basket, New Yorker Phantoms Braunschweig, Mega Vizura, PAOK Thessaloniki, Rethymno, Panionios, and AENK.

 In 2015, Duvnjak signed with PAOK.
 On 14 November 2016, Duvnjak signed for Apollon Patras.

 On 12 November 2020, he signed for Napredak Aleksinac.

 National team career

 Duvnjak was a member of the junior national teams of Serbia.
 He played at the 2004 FIBA Europe Under-18 Championship, and at the 2007 World University Games.